INO-4500 DNA Vaccine Description

 The illness was discovered in 1969 and is named after the town in Nigeria where the first cases occurred.

-An estimated 100,000 to 300,000 infections of Lassa fever occur annually, with approximately 5,000 deaths.
+An estimated 100,000 to 300,000 infections of Lassa fever occur annually, with approximately 5,000 deaths, says the CDC.
 Surveillance for Lassa fever is not standardized; therefore, these estimates are crude.
 In some areas of Sierra Leone and Liberia, it is known that 10-16% of people admitted to hospitals annually have Lassa fever, demonstrating the serious impact the disease has on the region.

 INO-4500 DNA Vaccine Dosage